parzivalkairav/parzivalkairav/README.md

-- 👋 Hi, I’m @parzivalkairav
+- 👋 Hi, I’m Kairav Thakkar
-- 👀 I’m interested in full stack development, machine learning, deep learning, blockchain development, core programming.
+- 👀 I’m skilled in full stack development, machine learning, network computing, blockchain development, and core programming.
-- 🌱 I’m currently learning blockchain development, web3, DevOps, cybersecurity.
+- 🌱 Currently exploring blockchain concepts and advance cryptocurrency aspects.
-- 💞️ I’m looking to collaborate on full stack development projects and web3.
+- 💞️ Willing to work on blockchain projects and large-scale web3 integrations.
+- 👍 Got any other paradigm that you want me to explore, do let me know.
 - 📫 How to reach me: Twitter:<a href="https://twitter.com/kairavweb3">@kairavweb3</a>

 <!---